All Episodes

 It's really unreal.

-I don't know why they're not looking at, you know, I don't know if they can bring charges against the school board or or why they would keep their positions as well.
+I don't know why they're not looking at, you know, I don't know if they can bring charges against the school board or why they would keep their positions as well.

-I mean, we're talking about the you know, the safety of our kids.
+I mean, we're talking about the, you know, the safety of our kids.

-It's pretty remarkable, just like you know, the idea that you have so many state governments, you know, Tim Walls and California gender affirming care without without parental consent, what they think they know better than we parents.
+Just like, you know, the idea that you have so many state governments, you know, Tim Walls and California, gender-affirming care without parental consent.

-They don't believe in parental rights, they think they're smarter than us.
+They think they're smarter than us.

 It's so frustrating.